Taylorville Tailors: History

-Ballpark
+The ballpark

 The name of the Taylorville home minor league ballpark is not directly referenced.
-Since the late 1850's, the Manners Park site has served as a public park in Taylorville.
+Since the late 1850's, the Manners Park site has served as a public park in Taylorville and was in use in the era.
 Manners Park is still in use today, with "several ballfields."
-The park is located at 18 Manners Park Road.
+The park is located at 18 Manners Park Road in Taylorville, Illinois.